Abin-Abraham/Netflix-Recommendation-System/README.md

 12) After that a non probablistic model is built using "KNN" Concept.
 13) At last , we made a item-item interactive recommendation system and made real time predictions based on Pearson's correlation

+# Conclusion
+As you can see at the end, we made a number of predictions by considering different logic to understand the efficiency of our system.
+We can see that when we try to recommend movies based on 'Forrest Gump', we could see more movies of TOM HANKS.
+This suggest that our model is understanding a pattern.
+Also, when we tried to predict some recommendations corresponding to a subject which has a prequel/sequel, we got those as the top most related, ie an another good sign.
+And for last we had given a superhero movie as input and guess what, we got a number other superhero movies as recommendations.
+So with all these results, we could say that the model we built works pretty fine.